Kep South Coast, Cambodia Travel Guide

 An 8-kilometer loop trail.
 Mostly well-marked and ranges from easy to moderate in difficulty, with some inclines.
 The hike usually takes 2-3 hours.
 Several viewpoints are present, providing rewards for your effort.
 The trail winds through lush forest.

 Swimming: The best place for swimming is Rabbit Island (Koh Tonsay).
-The water there is clearer and the beaches are cleaner than Kep Beach.
+The water there is clearer and the coastlines are cleaner than Kep Beach.
 Snorkeling: Available off Rabbit Island.
 Marine life is not as diverse as some other Southeast Asian spots, but fish and coral are still visible.
 Gear rental on the island is possible.

 Formal cultural immersion is less structured in Kep.
 Engagement with local daily life and traditions is still possible.